saitoha/libsixel/README.md

 -m FILE, --mapfile=FILE    transform image colors to match this
-                           set of colorsspecify map -e, --monochrome           output monochrome sixel image -d DIFFUSIONTYPE, --diffusion=DIFFUSIONTYPE
+                           set of colorsspecify map -e, --monochrome           output monochrome sixel image
+                           this option assumes the terminal
+                           background color is black -i, --invert               assume the terminal background color is white, make sense only when -e option is given.
+-d DIFFUSIONTYPE, --diffusion=DIFFUSIONTYPE
                            choose diffusion method which used
                            with -p option (color reduction)